ibm-cloud-docs/Registry/registry_overview.md

 **Storage:**

   Every {{site.data.keyword.registrylong_notm}} service plan comes with a certain amount of storage that you can use to safely store your Docker images in the namespaces of your {{site.data.keyword.Bluemix_notm}} account.
 If you are on the standard plan, you are charged by GB-Months of usage.
 The first 0.5 GB-Months are free.
 If you are on the free plan, you can store your images in {{site.data.keyword.registrylong_notm}} for free until you reach the quota limits for the free plan.
-A GB-Month is an average of one 1GB of storage for a month (730 hours).
+A GB-Month is an average of 1 GB of storage for a month (730 hours).

   Example for the standard plan: